Former British Army Sergeant Sentenced After Parachute Murder Attempt Of Wife

 She broke her pelvis, ribs and two vertebrae, ITV reported.

 The British Parachute Association launched a probe into the fall and discovered that both her main and reserve parachute had been tampered with.
-That's when the police began their own investigation, and Cilliers spending sprees, whirlwind romantic escapades and penchant for prostitutes came to light.
+That is when the police began their own investigation, and Cilliers' spending sprees, whirlwind romantic escapades and penchant for prostitutes came to light.

-Throughout the trial jurors heard details of Cilliers' outstanding debts to friends and payday loan companies, which came knocking on his door.
+Throughout the trial, jurors heard details of Cilliers' outstanding debts to friends and payday loan companies, which came knocking on his door.
 He owed about £22,000, nearly $30,000, and could easily have paid it back with his wife's life insurance claim of £120,000 or almost $160,000.

 "That your wife recovered at all was miraculous; she undoubtedly suffered severe physical harm, and she must have suffered psychological harm in the terror of the fall and since," Justice Nigel Sweeney said after sentencing Cilliers on Friday, according to The Guardian.